 0-59 X's = F

-depending on what grade you want.
-2009 is the first year in which I
+on what grade you want.
+2009 was the first year in which I

 have started using this system in online classes.
 However, I have used

-this X's system of grading for three years in writing classes on campus, and
+this X's system of grading since 2006 in writing classes on campus, and

 about 90-95% of students - once they get used to it - report by the end of